-To better match the visual properties of the real data while still retaining "exact" annotations against which to evaluate the model, we trained a CycleGAN42 model to do neural style transfer, applying the style of real images to those in FakeLarge; these results were termed CGLarge, one example of which is shown in the lower pane of Figure 4.
-To better investigate the effect of dataset size on results, we also took subsets of FakeLarge and CGLarge that match the number of annotated real images (approximately 1200).
-These subsets are termed FakeSmall, and CGSmall.
-Table II C summarizes the datasets uses in this study.
+To explore the first question, we created the FakeSmall dataset, and found that dataset size was not a major factor.
+To answer question 2, we matched the visual properties of the real data (i.e., the statistics of the pixels in the images) while still retaining "exact" annotations against which to evaluate the model, by training a CycleGAN42 model to do neural style transfer, applying the style of real images to those in FakeLarge.
+These results were termed CGLarge, one example of which is shown in the lower pane of Figure 4.
+We also created a corresponding smaller set termed CGSmall.
+The implications of this being that the difference in performance between CGSmall and Real would provide a measure of the

 Label Description

 FakeLarge Fake, 50,000 images

+Real RealReal data, $pprox 1200$ images

-FakeSmall 1200-image subset of FakeLarge
+${\it Fake Small}$ 1200-image subset of FakeLarge

 CGLarge CycleGAN-processed FakeLarge

 CGSmall 1200-image subset of CGLarge

-Real Real data, $pprox 1200 ext{ images}$

 TABLE II.
 List of datasets, each divided into Train/Validation/Test subsets as 80%/10%/10% splits.
-Due to computer memory limits, all Train subsets contain 40,000 images, where smaller initial sets have training subsets (960 images) augmented (see "Data augmented") by a factor of 41 to produce 40,000 images.
-"Fake" denotes synthetic images, used as a consistent baseline given the inconsistency of the human-annotated "real" images.
-Bold for the last two rows indicates that these are the most similar for judging the effects of variability in the human labels in Real (whereas those in CGSmall are "exact").
-Datasets FakeLarge and CGLarge are available from Zenodo;33, whereas release of the Real Read dataset is delayed pending a future paper.
+Due to RAM limits, all Train subsets contain 40,000 images, where smaller initial sets have training subsets (~960 images) augmented by a factor of 41 to produce 40,000 images. (see "Data augmentatation") "Fake" denotes synthetic images, used as a consistent baseline given the inconsistency of the human-annotated "real" images.
+Bold for the rows indicates that these are the most similar for judging the effects of variability in the human labels in Real (whereas those in CGSmall are "exact").
+Datasets FakeLarge and CGLarge are available from Zenodo; 33, whereas release of the Real Read dataset is delayed pending a future paper.